Altoid0/CalculatorUI/README.md

 - Converter
 A converter for cryptography, units, and temperature
 - Free Text Calculator
 A free text calculator totally in the terminal.
 Has all the same functions as the GUI calculator
+- Permutation/Combination Checker
+A checker that checks if two inputted number series are permutations or combinations

 ### Scientific Calculator
 Function Name | Description | How it is done